 - Individual faculty members can also forward materials as long as the application is complete and faculty mentor and student criteria are met.

 - There is no limit on the number on applications by single program as long as the eligibility requirements are met.

 - The Ag Research Graduate Diversity Assistantship stipend amount will be $22,260 per year and associated waiver of tuition and fees.

 - Funds will be available on the first day of the semester for the academic session when the student initiates their graduate program (typically Fall or Spring semester).

-- Assistantships provide one year of support for MS students and 2 years of support for PhD students from Ag Research.
+- Assistantships provide one year of support for MS students and 2 years of support for PhD students from the Office of Ag Research and Graduate Education.
 Programs must provide an additional year of support for MS students and an additional 2 years of support for PhD students.

 - Mobility of the student to a different mentor is permitted as long as the mentor meets the criteria above.

-- Supplemental travel funds ($1000) are available to enable assistantship recipients to attend at least one professional meeting per year.
-Requests for travel funds can be made through Ag Research and Graduate Education and should include a brief statement on the nature of the meeting, role of the student (i.e. poster presenter, oral presentation etc.) and amount of funds requested.
+- Supplemental travel funds ($1000 total) are available to enable assistantship recipients to attend at least one professional meeting per year.
+Requests for travel funds can be made here through Ag Research and Graduate Education and should include a brief statement on the nature of the meeting, role of the student (i.e. poster presenter, oral presentation etc.) and amount of funds requested.

-- Funds are to support research activities.
+- Funds are to support students to pursue research activities.
 Students may engage in instructional and extension activities as part of an integrated graduate program as long as they are part of a (for credit) course.

 - Individual faculty and graduate programs are encouraged to recruit students for this funding opportunity.
 The Office of Agricultural Research and Graduate Education and the Office of Multicultural Programs in the College of Agriculture will help to facilitate connections between faculty, programs, and eligible students.